-The 5th grade Social Studies program immerses students in the various global cultures of the Middle Ages.
-With a focus on close reading, research, and critical thinking, teachers encourage students to ask thoughtful questions, especially as they “learn how to learn.”
-As they travel the medieval globe, students make stops in the Byzantine Empire, the Islamic World, Western Europe, Japan, Mongolia, and Spain.
-In addition to learning about the cultures of the past, teachers connect these important threads to the world we live in now with a focus on social justice.
+The 5th grade social studies program immerses students in various global cultures of the Middle Ages.
+With a focus on close reading, research, use of primary documents, and critical thinking, teachers encourage students to ask thoughtful questions and examine various perspectives.
+As we travel the medieval globe, we make stops in the Byzantine Empire, the Islamic World, West Africa, Western Europe, and Japan.
+In addition to learning about the cultures, ideas, and issues of the past, teachers connect these important threads to the world we live in now with a focus on social justice.

 The 6th grade Social Studies program centers on world geography (both physical and human), global issues, cultures, and current events.
 At the beginning of the